tdeslauriers/stager/README.md

 * *Files will not be published/visible on the site without adminsitrative action on the site itself to prevent mistakes and mischeif.*

 * *There are easier/faster ways to prevent duplication than hashing, but I wanted to give it a whirl.*

+* *go-exiftool is a wrapper for a perl program exiftool which must be installed on the machine.*